-It’s dark, pitch-black actually, with the exception of the dim spotlights our headlamps create.
+It’s dark, pitch-black actually, except for the dim spotlights our headlamps create.
 We are in a race against time – against the sun.
-We want to reach Uhuru Peak, the tallest point in Africa at 5,895m, before the sun does.
+We want to reach Uhuru Peak, the tallest point in Africa, at 5,895m before the sun does.

 This will be the longest night of my life.

 There I meet with the other hikers who I’ll be joining on the hike.
-We make our introductions, talk about the hike, and get a good night rest… the last one for the next five days.
-Tomorrow, the intense hike begins.
+We make our introductions, talk about the hike and what it means to us to do one of the best hiking trails in the world and conquer Kilimanjaro.

-At 8:00am we part from Moshi, by bus, and head to Marangu Gate – where we officially start our hike, at 1,840m.
+At 8:00 am, we part from Moshi, by bus, and head to Marangu Gate – where we officially start our hike, at 1,840m.

 There are a few reasons behind this pace: to prevent sweating, conserve energy, and better acclimatization.
-All very important to take seriously if I want to reach the top.
+All imperative to take seriously if I want to reach the top.

 We walk pole pole, slowly slowly.

 For the first few hours, we walk surrounded by a green, lush rainforest.
-Tall trees give cover from the sun and monkeys make their intriguing appearances every now and then.
+Tall trees give cover from the sun, and monkeys make their intriguing appearances now and then.